 Mt Hodo Shrine, Nagatoro

-Another stunning place of worship in the Chichibu region, Hodosan shrine attracts about a million worshippers each year.
-They come to pray for protection against disasters such as fires or theft.
+Another stunning place of worship in the Chichibu region, the Michelin Star Hodosan shrine attracts about a million worshippers each year.
+They come to pray for protection against disasters such as fires or theft as the dieties of this shrine are the fire God, mountain God and the first Emperor of Japan.
+Like the Mitsumine shrine, this shrine has wolf Komainu.
+The Chichibu area is famous for its wolf komainu.
+They represent the wolves (extinct unfortunately) which once lived in the Chichibu mountains.

 Hours: 9 am to 4.30 pm